codybarr/tmdb/README.md

 [![Gem Version](https://badge.fury.io/rb/tmdb.svg)](http://badge.fury.io/rb/tmdb)

-Simple ruby wrapper for _The MovieDB_ based on HTTParty
+Simple ruby wrapper for _The MovieDB_ based on HTTParty (starting to transform into more of an abstraction than a wrapper: http://wynnnetherland.com/journal/what-makes-a-good-api-wrapper)

 ## Installation